dymaxionlabs/massive-change-detection/README.md

 ## Development

-Clone the repository inside QGIS plugin directory.
+Clone the repository inside your QGIS plugin directory.
 On Ubuntu this would be `~/.qgis2/python/plugins/`:

 ```
 cd ~/.qgis2/python/plugins/